Monday, November 23, 2020

 "Th-That's not the point...!"

 They both knew why they were giving each other such a hard time.
-There was nothing mean-spirited at all about their teasing.
+There was nothing mean-spirited at all about their teasing each other.
 It was because they were scared.
 Even through their teasing, they still kept giving each other reassuring squeezes into each other’s gloved hands.
 However as the minutes passed on and they fell back to being silent between them, they eventually let go of each other to return their hands to themselves.

 They walked for nearly thirty-five minutes, when Nayleen suddenly hissed intensely.
 “Guys…!”